Aphid Rose Buds Thumb

 During spring, vegetables are vulnerable to a range of insect pests, all desperate to harvest your vegies before you can!
 Ornamental shrubs and trees like roseshibiscuscamellias and azaleas are susceptible to the annual onslaught of hungry insects.
 The same goes for citrus and fruit trees.

-Sucking insect pests like aphids, scale, thrips, mealybugs, psyllids, whitefly and passionvine hoppers feed on sweet and sugary plant sap.
+Sucking insect pests like passionvine hoppers, aphids, scale, thrips, mealybugs, psyllids, whitefly and feed on sweet and sugary plant sap.
 This depletes important nutrients from your plants.
 These nasty little suckers can cause leaves to permanently discolour and distort, or even transmit plant viruses.

 To add insult to injury, sucking insects excrete a substance called honeydew, which invariably gets covered in unsightly sooty mould.
 Sooty mould appears as an ashy black layer, that covers leaves and stems.
 Honeydew will also attract ants, which you can often see travelling up and down plant stems to collect the sweet booty.

 Chewing insects like caterpillars are a major pain in spring; they can voraciously eat through foliage, stems, buds and flowers and do a lot of damage in a short time.
+In late spring, bronze beetles begin to fly in swarms; they can also cause a lot of damage to trees and vegie gardens along their flight paths.

 Slugs and snails are out in force during spring: they're a menace to your seedlings.
 They can devour young seedlings overnight, plus, slugs will wait for their chance to slime their way in amongst the leaves of developing cabbage and lettuces and hide there, so you can have a nice 'surprise' during meal preparation.